-Florida, the Sunshine State ~ Fantastic Florida Attractions & Some Interesting Facts
+Fantastic Florida Attractions - Some Interesting Facts About The Sunshine State

-Within the confines of this southeastern state are attractions that are also seemingly endless...just like the pristine beaches.
+Within the confines of this southeastern state are attractions that are seemingly endless just like those pristine beaches.

 Tourist Attractions in Florida